 What about interviews?

 Edgbaston High School usually has a policy of interviewing each girl as part of the selection process for admission to Senior School.
 We believe that this gives each child an opportunity to show us her personality, interests and ability outside of the examination room and it forms a key part of our decision-making.
-Interviews take place in the month following the examination (November).
+Interviews take place on the day of the entrance examination.
 Interviews are undertaken by senior members of staff and we allocate a maximum of 20 mins to each family.

 When will I receive the results?